 Many factors have been implicated in the cause of vaginal prolapse including:

-The diameter of a vaginal prolapse varies from an area of dorsal vaginal wall of approximately 8 cm up to 20 cm when the prolapse may contain urinary bladder, uterine horn(s) or both of these structures.
+The size of a vaginal prolapse can vary from a small area of dorsal vaginal wall to a larger structure of up to 20 cm when the prolapse may contain urinary bladder, uterine horn(s) or both of these structures.

 Ewes with vaginal prolapse may show many behavioural signs consistent with first stage labour including:

 Figure 4: Ewe straining with a vaginal prolapse showing behaviour consistent with first stage labour

 The length of time the prolapse has been present directly affects the degree of contamination (with faeces, bedding material, soil etc.), the damage to the vaginal tissue and therefore the overall outcome of the case.
 If it is not noticed and addressed promptly the vaginal wall can quickly become swollen and friable, which greatly increases the risk of tears or rupture during manual replacement.
 Compromised blood supply to the tissue will eventually result in necrosis.
 Prognosis in these cases is hopeless and the ewe should be euthanased.